 When you get the placement of the image where you want it on the item you are painting, rub the image down so it sticks to the fabric piece.
 Then slowly peel the transfer tape off of the vinyl.
 I find that if you roll the tape back on itself it works great.
 Same as when removing the vinyl from its backing, if the transfer tape pulls up a piece from the fabric simply roll the tape back over the fabric and rub the piece you need to stick.
 Who knew the amount of patience you would need to craft BUT hey at least we keep the government funded by supporting the liquor store right? lol

 Here is the image once the transfer tape is removed.

 This part is the HARDEST part of EVERY craft experience!
 Or one of the many but I find this often the hardest part because I would rather have someone just say use this color lol

 Pick the paint color(s) you want to use.
 Right!?!?
 I told you it would be hard lol

-Using a paint brush, I tried a makeup sponge and I prefer the paint brush but tries different ways of applying it.
+Using a paintbrush, I tried a makeup sponge and I prefer the paintbrush but try different ways of applying it.
 Put paint on your brush and then take the excess off.
 Like I say with ALL stenciling - Don't use a lot!
 Build layers if you need to because it helps with the bleeding.

 I hope you enjoy creating this and that you craft happy- or at least with minimal swears!